telerik/blazor-docs/components/tabstrip/tabs-collection.md

 # Tabs Collection

-The TabStrip allows you to render its tabs by iterating a collection of configurable objects.
+In some cases, you might need to declare tabs for objects in a collection.
+The TabStrip allows you to render its tabs by iterating that collection.

 This is an alternative approach for configuring the component instead of manually declaring each tab as a separate `TabStripTab` instance inside the `TabStrip` tag.